SECONDARY IN SCHOOL OPERAÂ

 Arts and education meet at our In School Opera residencies.
 Ten weeks learning from LA Opera artists fly by as students sharpen their performance skills and perform a full-scale opera (and master some Common Core and Visual and Performing Arts standards, too).

-This fall we present The Wreck of the Miranda, an original youth opera commissioned by LA Opera Connects, written by composer Nathan Wang and librettist Matthew Leavitt.
+This fall we present Journey to CĂ³rdoba, an original youth opera commissioned by LA Opera Connects, with music by Lee Holdridge and libretto by Richard Sparks.

 THINGS TO KNOW

-• Teachers must attend a required orientation via Zoom on Tuesday, August 13, 5pm-6pm.
+- Teachers must attend a required orientation via Zoom on Tuesday, August 19.

 To get in touch with questions, connect with us at Connects@laopera.org or call us at 213.972.3157.